Ponte Vecchio © Giulia Passerini

 The Ponte Vecchio's status as the oldest bridge in Florence saved it from destruction during the Nazi retreat from Italy in 1944.
-They defied orders to blow up the stately bridge straddling the Arno River and bombed the ancient buildings on the either side of it instead.
-The Arno Flood of 1966 also tested the bridge's resilience, and swept parts of it away in its powerful current.
-The most affected sections were the iconic overhanging shops belonging to the gold and silversmiths.
-In 1593 the original tenants - butchers, tanners and blacksmiths - were evicted from the workshops because of the noise and stench they created, to make way for more refined merchants and craftsmen.
-To one side of the bridge is the majestic bust of the most famous Florentine goldsmith, Benvenuto Cellini.
-Perched above the shops is a secret passageway, the Vasari Corridor, providing an elevated link to the Palazzo Pitti via the Uffizi.
-It was the private walkway of the Medicis who could move between the various residences without having to rub shoulders with the riff raff.
-The Ponte Vecchio is charming at night, when it is lit up and the bright shops beckon in visitors.
-It is an icon of Florence and an enduringly popular attraction.
+To one side of the bridge is the majestic bust of the most famous Florentine goldsmith, Benvenuto Cellini, while perched above the overhanging shops is a secret passageway named the Vasari Corridor, providing an elevated link to the Palazzo Pitti via the Uffizi.
+It was the private walkway of the Medicis who wanted to move between the various residences without having to rub shoulders with the commoners.
+The Ponte Vecchio is charming at night, when it's lit up and the bright shops beckon visitors closer.
+It's an icon of Florence and an enduringly popular attraction.